integreat-io/integreat/README.md

 ```

 In the example above, the source is inferred from the `type` property of `data`
 in the payload.
 This may be overridden by supplying the id of a source as a
 `source` property on the `payload` object.

+The endpoint may also be overridden by providing an `endpoint` id in the
+`payload`.

 #### `SET_META`
 Sets metadata on a source, using the `setMeta` endpoint.
 Returned in the `data`